ReginaldAboagye/IBM-Data-Science-Capstone/README.md

 - Wrote SQL queries to explore and summarize the data.

 ### [Data Visualization EDA](https://github.com/kellibelcher/IBM-Data-Science-Capstone/blob/master/Lab%204:%20EDA%20Data%20viz.ipynb)
-- Explored the relationships between different features in the data set using a variety Seaborn graphs.
+- Explored the relationships between different features in the data set using a variety of Seaborn graphs.